Regulatory guide - General obligations of other persons

 The provisions creating the obligations mentioned above are WHS civil penalty provisions.
 This means that they can be enforced through civil proceedings that can be commenced by Comcare or an inspector, potentially leading to the imposition of a civil penalty.[5]

-The obligations described above are balanced by obligations owed by WHS entry permit holders when exercising rights under part 7, which are also created by WHS civil penalty provisions.
+The obligations described above are balanced by obligations owed by EPHs when exercising rights under part 7, which are also created by WHS civil penalty provisions.

-In the event of disagreement about workplace entry by a WHS entry permit holder, both sides need to be careful not to breach their obligations.
-A contravention by one party may affect whether another party’s behaviour itself constitutes a contravention, but does not necessarily provide an excuse.
+In the event of disagreement about workplace entry by an EPH, both sides need to be careful not to breach their obligations.
+A contravention by one party may affect another party’s contravention, but does not necessarily provide an excuse.

-It is therefore an important feature of part 7 of the WHS Act that it provides specific mechanisms for dealing with disputes about the exercise or purported exercise by a WHS entry permit holder of a right of entry.[6]
+It is therefore an important feature of part 7 of the WHS Act that it provides specific mechanisms for dealing with disputes about the exercise or purported exercise by an EPH of a right of entry.[9]
 Parties to a dispute are advised to make use of these mechanisms rather than trying to ‘take the law into their own hands’.

 References

-[1] Section 144(1), which is a WHS civil penalty provision.
-If proceedings are brought for a contravention of the WHS civil penalty provision, the evidential burden is on the respondent: section 144(2).
+[1] Section 144(1) of the WHS Act, which is a WHS civil penalty provision.
+If proceedings are brought for a contravention of the WHS civil penalty provision, the evidential burden is on the accused to show a reasonable excuse: section 144(2).

 [2] See Explanatory Memorandum to the Work Health and Safety Bill 2011, paragraph 472.